MohammedGuniem/PRC-Challenge/README.md

     *   01_process_challenge_set.ipynb
     *   02_process_submission_set.ipynb

-### Summarizing trajectories & adding trajectory features
+### II.
+Summarizing trajectories & adding trajectory features
 The trajectory dataset is very large and contains detailed information about the trajectory of each flight in the challenge set.
 My solution was to summarize the trajectories by following the steps below
 * Grouping trajectories by flight_id
 * Calculating the 8 basic statistics of each trajecotry group; these are (count, mean, standard_deviation, minimum, 25percentile, median or 50percentile, 75percentile, max).